bryeyyy/Laslo_Library_Occupancy/README.md

 # Laslo_Library_Occupancy
 A Flask Web application, enabled by YOLOv5 computer vision that can determine the occupancy of Manila City Library.
+NOTE: supplementary arduino code and devices must be included in this setup.

 Virtual Environment Setup
 ```